hunternblz/esp8266_deauther/README.md

 ![esp8266 deauther with a smartphone](/screenshots/smartphone_esp_2.jpg)

 Scan for Wi-Fi networks and connect to `pwned`.
 The password is `deauther`.
-Once connected, you can open up your browser and go to `192.168.4.1`.
+Once connected, you can open up your browser and go to `*any address*/tools`.

 You can now scan for networks...
 ![webinterface AP scanner](/screenshots/web_screenshot_1.JPG)